Nepomuk/LaTeX-Template/ST-LaTeXTools-Notes.md

 # Notes On Sublime Text 2 LaTeXTools Plugin
-This exemplary LaTeX template is to be used with the [LaTeXTools plugin](https://github.com/SublimeText/LaTeXTools) for [Sublime Text 2](http://www.sublimetext.com/).
+This LaTeX template is to be used with the [LaTeXTools plugin](https://github.com/SublimeText/LaTeXTools) for [Sublime Text](http://www.sublimetext.com/).
 It will work with other code editing environments, but you probably have to edit the steering command in the first lines of each file (beginning with `%!`).

 Here are some notes on some key functions of the plugin as well as a list of commands not to be forgotten.